-The National Cancer Institute (NCI) Office of Cancer Survivorship (OCS) is focused on enhancing the quality and length of survival of all persons diagnosed with cancer and preventing, minimizing, or managing adverse effects of cancer and its treatment.
+For three decades, the National Cancer Institute (NCI) has been focused on enhancing the quality and length of survival of all persons diagnosed with cancer and preventing, minimizing, or managing adverse effects of cancer and its treatment.

-This June, National Cancer Survivors Month, please join us as we recognize the more than 18 million cancer survivors in the United States and the work being done to improve the lives of all survivors and their caregivers.
+This June, National Cancer Survivors Month, please join us as we commemorate the 30th anniversary of OCS and recognize the 18.6 million cancer survivors in the United States, as well as the caregivers, researchers, clinicians, advocates, and communities working to improve survivorship outcomes.

 -